lightscapevr/website/markdown/getting-started.md

 Windows:

-* a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Meta Quest Link, Meta Quest (2, 3 or Pro), or Pico Neo 3.
+* a VR headset: HTC Vive/Vive Pro (see below), Valve Index, Oculus Rift/Rift S, Meta Quest Link, Meta Quest (2, 3 or Pro), or Pico Neo 3.
   Windows Mixed Realities headsets work, but they are not officially supported.
   Meta Quest 1 requires an older version of VR Sketch (or using Meta Quest Link).